Varadhan's formula, conditioned diffusions, and local volatilities: Introduction

-As we will discuss in Section \ref{s:localVol}, under some special parameter configuration of the Stein--Stein model, the explicit expression of the constants $c_t^{\pm}$ in \eqref{e:steinSteinWingsIntro} turns out to be consistent with known results from moment explosion for affine models \cite{KellRes}.
+As we will show in Section \ref{s:localVol}, under some special parameter configuration of the Stein--Stein model, the explicit expression of the constants $c_t^{\pm}$ appearing in \eqref{e:steinSteinWingsIntro} turns out to be consistent with known results from moment explosion for affine models \cite{KellRes}.